 Pediatric rehabilitation at Alomere Health offers an array of comprehensive services including occupational, physical and speech therapy.
 Our team of highly skilled rehabilitation therapists collaborates with children and their caregivers to design goals and implement services to meet each child's unique needs.

 Alomere Health now offers a comprehensive pediatric feeding program for children from birth to eighteen years of age who have feeding and eating difficulties.
-Therapists Chrissy Haugen, OTR/L and Kristin Ostlund, MS, CCC-SLP are trained in the SOS Approach to Feeding.
 This program integrates sensory, motor, oral, behavioral, medical, and nutritional factors when evaluating and treating children with feeding difficulties.
 The SOS Approach focuses on teaching children to interact with food in a playful, non-stressful way while leaming the basic rules of eating.

 For more information about our feeding program or to request an evaluation, please contact Rehab Services at Alomere Health at 320-762-6079.